 |Live||Live environments describe queries that cannot afford downtime, either by means of acting as live storage (e.g. responding to pull queries) or feeding into high availability systems (powering important functionality)|

-ksqlDB supports only in-place upgrades for data selection and schema evolution upgrades on a limited subset of query characteristics. ksqlDB doesn't guarantee validity of any environments when performing an in-place upgrade.
+ksqlDB supports in-place upgrades for only data selection and schema evolution upgrades on a limited subset of query characteristics. ksqlDB doesn't guarantee validity of any environments when performing an in-place upgrade.

 Any in place upgrades on windowed or joined sources, as well as upgrades on any table aggregation, are not yet supported.

 Imagine a query that reads from a stream of purchases made at ksqlDB's flagship store, ksqlMart, and filters out transactions that might be invalid: